Film Production Degree Program Details

-The Bachelor of Fine Arts in Media Production with a specialization in Film Production teaches the art and science of digital filmmaking.
-Immerse yourself in each phase of the process by creating your own film and video project.
-You can gain hands on experience with screenwriting, filming, working with talent, lighting, and camera operation and editing the final product.
+AIU offers a professionally-focused BFA in Film Production degree program with a focus on digital film and video Production that can give students an opportunity to learn industry-current knowledge and skills applicable in today’s film, video and audio markets.
+The BFA in Film Production degree program offers an opportunity to learn the art and science of digital filmmaking.
+You can immerse yourself in each phase of the process by creating your own film and video project.
+Students can gain hands-on experience with screenwriting, filming, working with talent, lighting, and camera operation and editing the final product. .

 - Demonstrate a thorough technical understanding of the three phases of the motion picture production process (preproduction, production and postproduction).

 - Generate and properly utilize industry-standard paperwork to track and control all three phases of motion picture production.

 - Demonstrate technical competency with various industry-standard software, camera, grip and lighting, and recording technologies.

 - Demonstrate an understanding of on-set protocol/behavior and professionalism appropriate to field, studio and postproduction applications.

 - Contribute appropriately in a variety of positions to the production of motion picture projects.

 - Develop film/video projects from concept to finished product, on time and on budget, to a client’s specifications.